synaptics-astra/doc/linux/index.rst

 ---------------------

 Astra Machina's graphical desktop is enabled by default.
 It can be displayed on an external display connected to the HDMI port or a MIPI display.
 Input can be provided by connecting a standard HID USB keyboard and mouse.
+The Wayland / Weston display server is used by default, but Astra Machina can be configured to use X11 instead when building a custom image. :doc:`/yocto`

 .. figure:: media/wayland-desktop.jpg